yousaiditchewie/rails-cms-backend/README.md

 3.  `bundle install`
 4. Install Node modules for React with `yarn update`
 5.  `rake db:reset` to seed the database
-6.  `yarn go` starts Rails and React
+6.  `bin/rake start` starts Rails and React

 ## Deploy